-Almost anything can cause lack of sleep.
+Almost anything can cause a lack of sleep.
 If you’re not sure what exactly the problem is, scroll through our list and tick off each cause.
-You might be surprised what’s causing your trouble sleeping.
+You might be surprised at what’s causing your trouble sleeping.

 Environmental causes are an obvious culprit.
-Noise, light or other disturbances may wake you up completely; but they may also only disturb your sleep somewhat—not enough to wake you up, but enough to rouse you from a deep sleep.
+Noise, light, or other disturbances may wake you up completely; but they may also only disturb your sleep somewhat—not enough to wake you up, but enough to rouse you from a deep sleep.
 This can cause tiredness later in the day.

-A whole host of mental conditions including stress, anxiety, nerves, and depression can cause lack of sleep.
+A whole host of mental conditions including stress, anxiety, nerves, and depression can cause a lack of sleep.
 In turn, a lack of sleep can make these conditions worse—a vicious cycle.
 Try relaxing techniques like meditation before bed to see if they can help.

 Physical illness can cause discomfort and trouble sleeping.
 Obesity and diabetes can make you too hot at night, or cause cramp and pain.
 Any condition that causes pain can keep you awake at night, from multiple sclerosis to the flu.

 Lifestyle choices may also play a part.
-Excess caffeine, nicotine or alcohol can disrupt sleeping patterns, as can being overweight or obese.
-Having a job that necessitates working in the evening, sleeping late or going to bed late and eating at night can also be at fault.
+Excess caffeine, nicotine, or alcohol can disrupt sleeping patterns, as can being overweight or obese.
+Having a job that necessitates working in the evening, sleeping late or going to bed late, and eating at night can also be at fault.

 Delayed Sleep Phase Disorder